Unlock zen with this naturally-occurring amino acid

 Do you feel a rush of relaxation when sipping tea after a stressful day?

-L-theanine – also known as theanine – is an amino acid found most abundantly in green and black tea leaves.
+L-theanine – also known as theanine – is an amino acid found in green and black tea leaves.
 However, it differs from the amino acids you may know – like the ones in your post-workout drink.

 Theanine is a non-proteinogenic amino acid.
 It’s not used in protein synthesis.

 Instead, it interacts with your brain and nervous system.
 L-theanine supplements may even slow your brain waves down – mimicking the tranquil states achieved during meditation or just before you fall asleep.
 Talk about relaxation in a bottle!

 As we discuss below, it can help with stress, improve sleep, and help induce a flow state.

 With that said, here’s our list of the 12 best L-theanine supplements on the market in 2023.